bryan3023/employee-tracker/README.md

 npm run create-db-mac
 ```

 You'll need to provide the root password for your local MySQL instance.
-This will not be saved and you can review the script under `script\create_database.sh`.
+This will not be saved and you can review the script under `scripts\create_database.sh`.

 I don't yet have the script setup for Windows, but you can run the SQL scripts manually via `sql\create.sql` and `sql\seed.sql`.